Gould's Inlet on St. Simons Island, Georgia

 For a totally unique retreat, spend your time at North Georgia Glamping in Ellijay, which is part alpaca farm and part glamping resort with vintage Airstream trailers and a geodesic dome.
 Local outfitters can get you set up for whitewater rafting and kayaking.

 Blue Ridge is another favorite, offering activities like zip lining as well as things only adults can do.
-Leave the kids at home as you visit breweries like Fannin Brewing Company, or crush a car at nearby Tank Town USA.
+Leave the kids at home as you visit breweries like Angry Hops Brewing, or crush a car at nearby Tank Town USA.

 Young Harris is home to its namesake college as well as a number of wineries and Brasstown Valley Resort & Spa.